 - easy to add languages with a simple and well-documented plugin interface

 - compile errors displayed as a flash message, doesn’t break workflow

 - coffeescript and markdown can be written directly in views

 - global variables and functions (view helpers)

 - extremely robust, modular, and powerful css helper library built in

-- single command deploy to heroku
+- single command deploy to heroku, nodejitsu, or github pages

 - intelligently minifies html, css, and js on deploy